esheetz/human_robot_red_teaming/docs/ticket_todos.md

 ## TODOs

 HRRT Level 2: Enumeration
-- [ ] read in model states and actions and knowledge base
+- [x] check formatting on model and knowledge base
-- [ ] format checking on model
+- [x] read in model (states and actions) and knowledge base
 - [ ] enumerate possibilities from model

 HRRT Level 3: Assumptions